 You can bike, walk or drive and every year we see increasing numbers of interesting modes of transport – vintage cars, tandems, pony and trap, boats and canoes.
 Anything goes!
 When planning your route you might like to look at our list of open churches, Simon Knott’s Norfolk Churches site and the Diocese of Norwich website Exploring Norfolk Churches.

-We would love to see your photos from the day!
-Send them to us via Instagram, we have a growing following who enjoy seeing images of your day.
-You might win £50 and see them published in the EDP.
-You could also be in the running for The Prince of Wales certificate for the most money raised or your name be entered on to the Wall of Fame for the most churches visited.
+You could also be in the running for The Lord Lieutenant’s Certificate for the most money raised or your name be entered on to the Wall of Fame for the most churches visited.

 Don’t forget that this year we are again awarding £1,000 for the most improved church i.e. the church that has raised the most money compared to last year.